theadorabledev/schoolCode/sudoku/SudokuJava/README.md

     2) Choose a seed for the pseudorandom generation.
     3) Press 'Generate'.
     4) Enjoy!
+##### Difficulty Rating
+* A relative rating of the puzzle's complexity based on backtracks, guessing, and difficulty of algorithms used.
 #### Solve
     1) Press 'Solve'.
     2) Input the data into the blank board.